bateni1380/MeetWith/README.md

 During this project we learned a lot of things about software engineering like UML diagrams or some techniques like ab-test and needs assessment processes and you can see some of it's document's
 ([here](pdf's/MeetWith.pdf)).
-By the way, we gained a lot of experience about team working.
+And also we gained a lot of experience about team working.
 I was manager of the team and one of it's back-end developers.

 Here is the instruction of how to use the app step by step (the website was in persian but I will explain everything that is happening in every page)